unseen1980/Lean/README.md

 4)run node server.js

+5)Browse to http://localhost:8080 and enjoy the CRUD app based on LokiJS,Express,NodeJs and AngularJS.

-5)Using postman or any other utility for making http requests you can do the following:
+Alternatively using postman or any other utility for making http requests you can do the following:

 a)GET http://localhost:8080/api/contacts/